-Changing tires with TPMS
+Changing tires with a TPMS

 Each road tire is equipped with a tire pressure sensor located inside the tire/wheel cavity.
 The pressure sensor is attached to the valve stem.
 The pressure sensor is covered by the tire and is not visible unless the tire is removed.
 Care must be taken when changing the tire to avoid damaging the sensor.
-It is recommended that you always have recommended that you always have your tires serviced by an authorized dealer.
+It is recommended that you always have your tires serviced by an authorized dealer.